jouellnyc/nRF24L01/README.md

 and some of the initial delays.
 Yes, the product is now weakened version BUT I get to play w/the toy now :).
 I also tried a 10 µF and 47 µF capacitor between VCC/GND on each module.
 47 µF seemed to work best.

-Just my experience - I have about 24 hours worth of 'expertise',  So grain of salt here.
+Just my experience - I have about 24 hours worth of 'expertise',  so grain of salt here.

 Being curious I asked Claude to write a scanner.
 It's here as 'scan.py'.
-So grain of salt here, but seem to work well.
+So grain of salt here, but seems to work well.